yomarguti/codestream/atom/README.md

 # Installation

 Make sure you have the atom shell commands installed.
-From the atom command palette, run `Window: Install Shell Commands`.
+From the Atom command palette, run `Window: Install Shell Commands`.
 Then from the command line, type:

 `apm install codestream`

-Once installed, toggle the CodeStream view via the Packages menu, or hit Cmd + Opt + O (Mac) / Ctrl + Alt + O (Windows).
+Once installed, reload Atom.
+You can then toggle the CodeStream view via the Packages menu, or hit Cmd + Opt + O (Mac) / Ctrl + Alt + O (Windows).
 You can also click on the CodeStream logo that now appears in Atom’s statusbar.

 If there are issues installing the plugin dependencies: